STAT545-UBC-hw-2018-19/hw02-zeeva85/hw02_gapminder.md

 #### Why or why not?

-They did not succed because the equality sign is comparing a smaller vector of 2 characters `'Afghanistan','Rwanda'` to a larger vector of 1704 characters, where character vectors are being recyled in the sense.
+They did not succed because the equality sign is comparing a smaller vector of 2 characters `'Afghanistan','Rwanda'` to a larger vector of 1704 characters, where character vectors are being recyled in the sense that `('Afghanistan', 'Rwanda', 'Afghanistan', 'Rwanda',....
+'Afghanistan', 'Rwanda')` is being recycled for 852 times. `R` does vector recycling when a smaller vector is compared to larger vector.

-This `gapminder$country == c('Afghanistan','Rwanda','Afghanistan','Rwanda','Afghanistan','Rwanda'...)` is happening where every odd years of Afganistan is taken due to it being in the first position and its halfed due to the recycled loop and every even years of Rwanda is taken due to it being in the second position and is halfed as well..
+This recyled vector is compared to the alphabetically ordered country list where `TRUE` evaluated and being returned for every odd `year` row and `FALSE` is being eveluated and not returned for even row for the 12 years of available data for `Rwanda`. `Afghanistan` is the second position so `FALSE` evaluated and being not returned for every odd `year` row but `TRUE` is being eveluated and returned for even row for the 12 years of available data.
+This recycling causes `Afghanistan` and `Rwanda` to be only evaluated `TRUE` half the time when equality is used (Altenating list of `Rwanda` and `Afghanistan` totalling to 24 rows vs list of 24 rows where first 12 is `Rwanda` and the last 12 is `Afghanistan`)

 #### If not, what is the correct way to do this?